USS San Francisco (CA-38): 1942

 On 23 September, San Francisco, Salt Lake City, Minneapolis, Chester, Boise, and Helena, and Destroyer Squadron 12 (DesRon 12) became TF 64, a surface screening and attack force under the command of Admiral Scott in San Francisco.
 The next day, the force headed to the New Hebrides.

-Battle of Cape Esperance

 On 7 October 1942, TF 64 (minus Chester and Minneapolis) departed from Espiritu Santo, the New Hebrides, and moved back into the Solomons to cover Allied reinforcements and to intercept similar operations by the Japanese.
-On 11 October, at about 1615, the ships commenced a run northward from Rennel Island, to intercept an enemy force of two cruisers and six destroyers reported heading for Guadalcanal from the Buin-Faisi, Bougainville Island area.
+On 11 October, at about 1615, the ships commenced a run northward from Rennel Island, to intercept a Japanese force of two cruisers and six destroyers reported heading for Guadalcanal from the Buin-Faisi, Bougainville Island area.
 The force continued north to approach Savo Island in The Slot from the southwest.
 By 2330, when the warships were approximately 6 mi northwest of Savo Island, they turned to make a further search of the area.
 A few minutes after setting the new course, radar indicated unidentified ships to the west, several thousand yards distant.
 At about 2345, the Battle of Cape Esperance began.